Tutorial Guide

 }

-to Verify Token
+}Access /verify to Verify Token

-query parameter with the token generated earlier and access this endpoint.
+Set the token query parameter with the token generated earlier and access this endpoint.

-field in the JSON response is true
+If the success field in the JSON response is true, verification succeeded.
+The username is in data.

 {